btm6084/GVoiceLinks/README.md

 Greasemonkey Script to Turn links in Google Voice Texts into clickable links.

-Annoyed with being texted links and not having them clickable, this will parse the inbox for Google Voice Texts and add a clickable link to the end of texts containing a link.
+Annoyed with being texted links and not having them clickable, this will parse the page for Google Voice Texts and add a clickable link to the end of texts containing a link.

 Install: